AvolitesLtd/TitanManual/docs/palettes/editing-palettes.md

 ## Identifying Playbacks Which Use a Palette

 If you are going to edit a palette it can be useful to check which playbacks reference that palette.
 You can do this by viewing the palette as described above, then select the context menu option <Keys.SoftKey>View Playbacks Using Palette</Keys.SoftKey>.
-This will highlight all the playbacks which include the current palette.
+This will open the **Referencing Playbacks** window showing all the playbacks which include the current palette.

 ## Updating Palettes Used in a Playback